-At Lyme School of Ballet (LSB) we teach tiny tots to teenagers, beginners to advanced students, but are particularly proud of our ever-growing community of adult and male students.
+At Lyme School of Ballet (LSB) we teach tiny tots to teenagers and beginners to advanced students, alongside an ever-growing community of adult ballerinas…

 LSB specialises in the Royal Academy of Dance’s (RAD) Ballet Syllabi.
-We offer classes for the RAD’s Dance To Your Own Tune programme for Pre-School dancers (aged 2.5 – 5 years old) and all their Graded Syllabi, from Pre-Primary in Dance to Grade 8.
-We also offer the Vocational Graded Syllabi, from Intermediate Foundation to Advanced 2.
-These grades include pointe work for the girls and allegro practice for the boys.
-Students have the chance to take RAD examinations every 18 months to progress in their studies and achieve certification in classical ballet.
+We offer classes at a Pre-School level, following the RAD’s Dance To Your Own Tune programme, and all RAD Graded Syllabi from Pre-Primary in Dance to Grade 8.
+We also offer classes in the RAD’s Vocational Graded Syllabi, from Intermediate Foundation to Advanced 2.
+These classes include pointe work and virtuoso practice.

 You may wish to dance as a hobby, for exercise or more professionally in the future; whatever your reasons, all ages and abilities are catered for at Lyme School of Ballet.

-Miss Freya is an experienced dancer having completed all Royal Academy of Dance Graded Ballet Examinations from Pre-Primary to Grade 8 (Distinction), and Intermediate Foundation, Intermediate and Advanced 1 of their Vocational Graded Syllabi.
-She has been Jill’s student since she was 14 years old and began working as an assistant at Lyme School of Ballet aged 16.
+Miss Freya is an experienced dancer having completed all RAD Graded Ballet Examinations, from Pre-Primary to Grade 8 (Distinction), and Intermediate Foundation, Intermediate and Advanced 1 of the Vocational Graded Syllabi.
+Miss Freya began studying with Mrs Jill Chase (LSB’s Founder) at the age of 14 and began working as an assistant at LSB just two years later, aged 16.

-In 1976, after gaining the prestigious Registered Teacher Status with the Royal Academy of Dance (RAD), Mrs. Jill Chase founded Lyme School of Ballet.
-Having danced and sung professionally, Mrs. Chase has a lifetime of dance, ballet and artistic experience alongside a wealth of teaching experience and knowledge.
+In 1976, after gaining the prestigious Registered Teacher Status with the RAD, Mrs. Jill Chase founded LSB.
+Having danced and sung professionally, Jill has a lifetime of dance, ballet and artistic experience alongside a wealth of teaching experience and knowledge.